Skip to main content

 Example 3.1.6.

 The idea works in reverse as well.
-Consider the system
+Suppose we want to solve the system

 \begin{equation*} x' = 2y-x , \qquad y' = x, \end{equation*}